isllam-colon/CodeAlpha_iris/README.md

 # CodeAlpha_iris
-Project That Used 3 Machine Learning Models For classification on the Dataset SVM
+Project That Used 3 Machine Learning Models For classification on the Dataset (KNN)
-KNN
-Naive Bayes